South Koreans get 5G service in 'scariest place' on North Korea border

 "Life here will get easier because villagers are normally escorted by military when they need to work on farms," Chae Uk, a KT official, told reporters during a tour of the village where the company installed two 5G base stations.

-The 200 residents - who live only 400 metres (437 yards) from a border guarded by heavily-armed soldiers, barbed wire and anti-tank barricades - cannot leave their homes or work in the fields without a military escort.
+The 200 residents - who live only 400m from a border guarded by heavily-armed soldiers, barbed wire and anti-tank barricades - cannot leave their homes or work in the fields without a military escort.

 South Korea's intelligence service tested the 5G stations to ensure network signals do not cross the border, Chae said.